Uplands School

 • Each pathway leads to a destination which builds on prior learning.

 The curriculum builds on Preparation for Adulthood planning that starts at Year 9.
 Students also further develop their career aspirations and work-related learning skills, through internal and/or external work placements, as appropriate.
-Students on all three pathways enhance their learning through gaining qualifications from the Qualification and Credit Framework through the OCR Life and Living Skills Qualification, including literacy and numeracy qualifications.
+Students on all three pathways enhance their learning through gaining qualifications from the Qualification and Credit Framework through the OCR Life and Living Skills Qualification, including literacy and maths qualifications.
 OCR Qualifications are available at Entry Level One, Entry Level Two and Entry Level Three.
 This is a credit based qualification from the Qualifications and Credit Framework that develops skills, knowledge and understanding.
 This qualification, which is divided into units, has been designed to encourage progression through its own structure.
 Students may progress upwards or laterally through the accumulation of units in a broad range of life and learning areas.
 The qualification is very flexible and students who have spikey profiles (strengths and needs that vary and mean learning can be inconsistent and at different rates) may, through the rules of combination achieve an overall level through taking units at different levels.

-Outcome and Progression
+Outcome and Progression:

 Students leaving this pathway should be able to engage with the world around them with support, contribute to the local community through social and community enterprise activity, make choices and indicate preferences in relation to elements of their EHCP.
 This might be in areas such as living arrangements, personal care arrangements, friendship and leisure opportunities.
 Students may progress to further education, supported living, social enterprise groups or person centred packages.

-• Independent living (Life and Living Skills)
+• Independent Living

-Outcome and Progression
+Outcome and Progression:

-Outcome and progression
+Outcome and progression:

-Students leaving this pathway should be able to use a range of skills such as literacy and numeracy, communication and ICT to engage with the world around them with increased independence.
+Students leaving this pathway should be able to use a range of skills such as literacy and maths, communication and ICT to engage with the world around them with increased independence.
 They should be able to contribute to the local community through work or social enterprise activity.
 They should be able to demonstrate a level of self-advocacy in relation to elements of their Education Health and Care Plan (EHCP) such as living arrangements, support, friendship and leisure opportunities.
 Students may progress to further education, work opportunities, supported living and to social enterprise/work groups.
 Generally, students will work towards outcomes similar to the following which will be personalised according to their own needs.

-Please follow the link to view the Sixth Form Prospectus for 2023/2024
+Please follow the link to view the Sixth Form Prospectus for 2024/2025

 01793 493910 or email: cowens@uplandsschool.org.uk